JonTDean/MiniProjectCluster_CodeAcademy-SiteProjects/README.md

 ### Healthy Recipes

 1. Contains HTML.
+The site uses an HTML Template.
+2. Contains CSS.
+3. Does not contain JS.

+### Olivia Wood Portfolio

-The site had us use an HTML Template.
+1. Contains HTML.
+The site uses an HTML Template.
+2. Contains CSS.
+3. Does not contain JS.

+### Dasmoto's Arts & Crafts

+1. Contains HTML.
 2. Contains CSS.
 3. Does not contain JS.